dennabetse/promptmaker/README.md

 ## Compiling

-To compile the project yourself you will need to use modular jar for the used libraries.
-They have been added in the modular folder of the repo.
+To compile the project by yourself you will need to make the dependencies used in the project to be modular.
+I provide the one i made in the modular folder.

 ```bash
 mvn clean javafx:jlink